smizell/graphablejson/README.md

 }
 ```

-Then the client developer should get a stream of one address when the `address` relationship is specified.
+And the client developer should get a stream when the `address` relationship is specified.
+The client developer should not care if the value is local in the original object or linked.
+They code to the vocabulary.

 #### From a single link to many links